Maroon and Burgundy are similar colors, both are part of the color red family and they’re often confused with each other.

 Differences and origins of Maroon and Burgundy

 Maroon is a variant of red, a dark red brown color.
-It’s created from a combination of the three primary colors red, blue and yellow.
+It’s created from a combination of the three primary colors in paint (Subtractive RYB) red, blue and yellow.

 It gets its name from the word marron which is French in origin, it’s a large chestnut.